Skip to contents

 )

-Another way to divide the heatmap is by variable domain.
-This can be done by providing a data_list with all the variables in the assoc_pval_matrix and setting split_by_domain to TRUE.
+Another way to divide the heatmap is by feature domain.
+This can be done by providing a data_list with all the features in the assoc_pval_matrix and setting split_by_domain to TRUE.

 ap_heatmap4 <- assoc_pval_heatmap(